SebastianCo1126/TC20237-contextFreeGrammar/README.md

   - CONST -> '0' | '1' | '2' | '3' | '4' | '5' | '6' | '7' | '8' | '9'
   - EXP -> '^' T | ε

-Finally we construct our unambiguous, and non-left-recursive grammar:
+Finally we construct our unambiguous, and non-left-recursive grammar, in which I additionaly I substituted the integral symbol for a '%' for better readability in the tests:

 - S -> E
 - E -> P E'